-- Tardiness is anything greater than two minutes late from the posted start time or leaving before the end of the day; however, any incident of leaving early or tardiness is recorded in increments of 15 minutes from the scheduled start time.
-Tardy is defined as two minutes or more of missed time either coming in late or leaving early from the program on any given classroom/clinical day. - If there is excessive tardiness (three or more times per Level) in reporting to class or clinical, the student will receive a written counseling/Student Academic Progress (SAP) form.
-With the next incident, the student will meet with the Nursing Supervisor and sign an attendance contract.
-Any further incidence of tardiness/leaving early could result in dismissal from the program.
-It is the student's responsibility to discuss extenuating circumstances with the Nursing Supervisor, each case is evaluated on an individual basis. - Failure to notify being tardy or absent appropriately will be addressed in accordance with the information below.
-If a test is given the day a student is late, the student will take the test per the faculty discretion/convenience.
+- Tardiness is any time beyond the posted start time or leaving before the end of the day.
+Behavioral points accrue when a student fails to attend class and clinicals at the assigned time, leaves early, and/or fail to notify the appropriate individuals of their attendance for the day. - Failure to notify being tardy or absent appropriately will be addressed in accordance with the information below.
+If a test is given the day a student is tardy or absent, the student will take the test per the faculty discretion/convenience.
 Students are responsible for any material missed due to tardiness, and in the case of tests/quizzes/projects, the ability to make this up is at the direction and discretion of the instructor/Nursing Supervisor.
 The intent is that any missed item must be made up that day.
 Please refer to the Make-Up Work policy on absences and tardiness. - Tardiness in the clinical area cannot be tolerated since this could be potentially dangerous to a patient's plan of care.
-Instructors must be notified if lateness is anticipated so that assignments can be adjusted.
-If you are going to be more than 30 minutes late to a clinical day with an instructor, you may not attend that day of clinical experience, it will be considered a clinical absence, and make-up work will not be provided.
-Any student who has been late reporting to the clinical area two times will receive a written counseling form by instructor.
-As this is a clinical setting and patient safety is paramount, subsequent tardiness, leaving early, being late will result in dismissal. - Failure to appropriately notify the school or clinical facilities about absences or tardiness will be considered a lack of responsibility and the following disciplinary action will occur:
+The student notify the following individuals must be notified of their attendance for the day: nursing program staff, faculty, and clinical site.
+Contact information is provided at program and clinical orientation.
+If a student is late for more than 30 minutes on a clinical day, the student may not attend that day of clinical experience, it will be considered a clinical absence, and make up work will not be provided.
+Please see the policy on the Behavioral Point System.

-- First Occurrence: The student will be given a written warning. - Second Occurrence: The student will sign a behavioral contract with the Nursing Supervisor or designee. - Third Occurrence: The student will be dismissed from the program.
-Extenuating circumstances are evaluated by the Nursing Supervisor. - If a student must leave early (prior to dismissal), the student must report to the appropriate instructor prior to leaving school.
-The lost time accrues towards the 70 total hours for the program.
+• If a student must leave early (prior to dismissal), the student must report to the appropriate instructor prior to leaving school.
+The lost time accrues towards the 56 total hours for the program.

-Reporting of Absence or Tardiness Class/Clinical
+Reporting of Absence or Tardiness

+Class/Clinical